kerimcanbalkan/cafe-order-app/README.md

 - ✅ Core functionality working across all roles
 - 🚧 Employee statistics and detailed admin order page are in progress

----

-## 📫 Feedback or Contributions

-Feel free to open an issue or PR!
-Any feedback is appreciated.

----